 There are several material options for conventional porcelain veneers.
 Conventional veneers require more tooth preparation but are still much more conservative than full crown restorations.
 These restorations are ideal for cases requiring more significant cosmetic changes than an ultra-thin veneer allows.

 About The Porcelain Veneer Procedure

 Porcelain veneers typically take a few visits to complete.
-To begin, Dr. Doray will perform a comprehensive evaluation and consultation to determine which type of veneers are right for you.
+To begin, the doctor will perform a comprehensive evaluation and consultation to determine which type of veneers are right for you.

 For conventional porcelain veneers, Dr. Conover will make temporary veneers that serve two purposes: allowing you to preview or try on the veneers and covering your teeth so that they will be comfortable and attractive while the porcelain veneers are being made.

 In approximately 2–3 weeks, your porcelain veneers will be ready to be bonded to your teeth.
-Dr. Doray will evaluate the veneers for fit, shape, and color before bonding them to your teeth with special resin cement.
+We will evaluate the veneers for fit, shape, and color before bonding them to your teeth with special resin cement.

 Porcelain Veneers Frequently Asked Questions

 How much do porcelain veneers cost?

-Dental veneers can vary in price depending on the material used, the number of dental veneers to be placed and the complexity of the desired final smile design.
+Dental veneers can vary in price depending on the material used, the number of dental veneers to be placed, and the complexity of the desired final smile design.
 Generally, composite resin veneers and Lumineers are less expensive than conventional porcelain veneers.

 How long do porcelain veneers last?